AMMS46/Ai_agent/README.md

-A multiagent arcitecture for market analysis and use case generation
+A multiagent architecture for market analysis and use case generation